oneeve8/kobble-data/content/How to Pray the Rosary.md

 ::: slide
 ###### How to Pray the Rosary
 ###### The Mysteries of the Holy Rosary
-There are four Mysteries upon which we meditate on the life of Jesus and they are:
+There are four Mysteries upon which we meditate on the life of Jesus and they are:{.left}
 1. The Joyful Mysteries which are to be said on Monday and on Saturday
 2. The Mysteries of Light which are to be said on Thursday
 3. The Sorrowful Mysteries which are to be said on Tuesday and on Friday